pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/building_blocks/data_handling/_index.md

 - NotRule: Negates another rule.
 - OrRule: Checks combinations of rules created with OR logical operations.
-- AndRole: Checks combinations of rules created with AND logical operations.
+- AndRule: Checks combinations of rules created with AND logical operations.

 ### Filtering